Aircrayz/watermarkPDF/README.md

 # Tool to create a watermark / background via text, image or pdf in an existing pdf

+ITextPDF ist used in this project.
+Please refer to: https://itextpdf.com/de for more information about this lib.

 ## Download the jar and run it:

 ```